esimionato/sethetter.github.com/_posts/2011-12-28-get-going-with-sinatra-testing.md

 ---
+title: Get Going With Sinatra: Testing
 layout: post
-title: Get Going With Sinatra: Testing
-tags: ruby, sinatra, rspec
+categories: [ ruby, sinatra ]
 ---

 When I first began my journey down the road of server-side development I had taken my aim at Rails to be the primary focus of my education.
 However, as I went on I realized more and more that I didn't like how much was happening behind the scenes.
 I felt like I was missing out on valuable bits of knowledge.